 - Italian seasoning, onion powder, and garlic adds flavor to the Impossible meat.
 I recommend using a salt-free Italian seasoning.

 - Spinach adds a pop of color and plant-based iron.
 Arugula or kale also work.

-You will need a 5 quart or larger stockpot or dutch oven to make this vegetarian spaghetti.
+Equipment note: You will need a 5 quart or larger stockpot or dutch oven to make this vegetarian spaghetti.

 - Heat the pot over medium-high heat.
 Once hot, add the impossible meat.
 You don't need to add oil because the meat has its own fat.
 Sprinkle with Italian seasoning, pepper, onion powder, and garlic.

 - Crumble the "meat" into ground consistency and cook until almost completely browned (it should still have some pink bits).
 Add in the tomato paste.
 Cook another 2 minutes to toast the tomato sauce, stirring occassionally.

 - Deglaze the pot with balsamic vinegar.
 Add the sugar, marinara sauce, and vegetable broth.
 Bring to a rapid simmer over medium-high heat.
 Once boiling, lay the broken spaghetti onto the sauce.
 Press the spaghetti down so that it's fully covered by liquid.
 Reduce the heat to a low simmer.